-Located just an hours drive from Edinburgh, Glasgow and 40 minutes from Dundee, County Clays is a shooting centre within the 280 acre Dunkeld Park Estate.
+Located just an hours drive from Edinburgh, Glasgow and 40 minutes from Dundee, County Clays is a shooting centre within the 280 acre Dunkeld Estate.
 This is one of the most scenic shooting facilities in Scotland.
-Visitors can come to the shooting just for the activities or can also stay at the Dunkeld House Hotel which offers rooms, suites and two lodges.
+Visitors can come to the shooting just for the activities or can also stay at the Dunkeld House Hotel which offers rooms, suites and two annex buildings.

 A SCSTG provider, the clay shooting ground was built in 1990 by the late Sir Reo Stakis who was a keen shot and long time head of Stakis Hotels, the former owners of Dunkeld House Hotel.